liuwuji/liuwuji.github.io/aboutme.md

 comments: true
 ---

-Before joining xxx, I received the joint PhD degree from Shanghai Jiao Tong University and University of Toronro in 2022.
+I received the joint PhD degree from Shanghai Jiao Tong University and University of Toronro in 2022.

 ### Education